civicrm/civicrm-sysadmin-guide/docs/upgrade/joomla.md

 !!! caution "Before upgrading"
     Make sure you have done the steps listed in ["Before upgrading"](/upgrade/index.md#before-upgrading) first.

-## Known Issues
+!!! bug "Known Issues"
     If using a version prior to 4.7.29 you need to apply the following two PRs after installation but before running the upgrader:

-* https://github.com/civicrm/civicrm-core/pull/11062 (If using Joomla > 3.8.1 otherwise CRON/CLI won't work).
+    * [#11062](https://github.com/civicrm/civicrm-core/pull/11062) (If using Joomla > 3.8.1 otherwise CRON/CLI won't work).
-* https://github.com/civicrm/civicrm-core/pull/11236 (If using Paypal IPN).
+    * [#11236](https://github.com/civicrm/civicrm-core/pull/11236) (If using Paypal IPN).

 ## Download the latest code